Komprise Replications

 User insights

 Due to their familiarity with our customers and technical understanding of the product requirements, I first met with the Product Manager and CEO to get better insights into our users.
 Because we didn't have time to conduct user research, I relied on them heavily to define the user needs that would guide this process.
-Through our discussion we concluded that:
+Through our discussion we concluded that users needed:

-1. Users wanted a quick way to monitor which tasks weren't completing successfully and breaching SLA's
+1. Easily monitor which tasks weren't completing successfully and breaching SLA's

-2. Users needed to be able to identify and find their replication tasks when creating a high volume of tasks
+2. Identify and find their replication tasks when creating a high volume of tasks

 Defining